 That’s what moms do — we worry.

-He’s in seventh grade now, and he’s doing great, thanks to his efforts and some amazing teachers.
+He’s in seventh grade now, and he’s doing great, thanks to his efforts and some amazing resources.

-One question I’m often asked is how his dysgraphia struggles compares to kids with dyslexia, so let’s chat about it a bit today, shall we? 🙂 We’ll focus on dyslexia since it seems to raise the most questions.
+One question I’m often asked is how his dysgraphia struggles compares to kids with dyslexia, so let’s chat about it a bit, shall we? 🙂 Let’s focus on dyslexia today since it seems to raise the most questions.